-I’ve learned that while planning for a trip can bring me a lot of pleasure, going with the flow can, too.
-Here are some planning tips so you can find the perfect balance and get the most out of your next vacation—before, during and after:
+While planning for a trip can bring me a lot of pleasure, I’ve learned going with the flow can, too.
+Here are some planning tips so you can find the perfect balance, get the most out of your next vacation—before, during and after—and fully enjoy travel:

 1. Relish the unexpected.